 NOTE 1: Support for localized service as defined in 5G is the starting point for the discussion on support of localized service access in 6G.

-uthorization and authentication of UE for localized service access
+1) Authorization and authentication of UE for localized service access

-, interface and interaction procedure between PLMN network and networks providing localized service, or between networks providing localized service:
+2) NFs, interface and interaction procedure between PLMN network and networks providing localized service, or between networks providing localized service:

-Whether and how to support UE mobility between PLMN network and network providing localized services, or between networks providing localized service
+3) Whether and how to support UE mobility between PLMN network and network providing localized services, or between networks providing localized service

-Whether and how to support service continuity for localized service, including access to localized service after leaving the original network providing localized service
+4) Whether and how to support service continuity for localized service, including access to localized service after leaving the original network providing localized service or network providing localized service failure.

+5) Whether and how to simply the network to support PLMN network providing localized services start or stop base on the users requirements.

 **** Second Change ****

+5.X.
+Key Issue #X: Support localized service access in 6GS

+In order to support localized service access in 6GS, the following aspects are to be studied:

+1) Whether and how the Architecture, NFs and procedures enhancements to support localized service access in 6G.

+2) Whether and how to simply the network to support localized service access start or stop base on the users demand.

+3) Whether and how to support the localized service discovery and selection.

+4) Whether and how to support the UE select and access the localized service.

+5) Whether and how to support the localized service switch to guarantee the services continuity for UE.

+6) Whether and how to support the local authorization and authentication of UE for localized service access .

 **** End of Changes ****